EmanuelBender/GoogleSheet_Inventory_System/README.md

 - Building a profile means: it subtracts the components from the INVENTORY sheet and shows us a report on profile cost, stats and success.
 Then adds the Build to the BUILDS sheet and a Log entry to LOGS.

 **Automatic Shopping List:**
 - Generated via a button on the nav corner.
+- Almost empty items are detected (enter your minimum inventory nr on item row)

 **Stats:**
-- Generated via a button on the nav corner.
+- Costs, Amounts, Graphs, etc ..
+Generated via a button on the nav corner.

 ## Utility Features